 FSHD360/361 3 credits/2 credits Professional designers present design problems to be solved within the "moderately priced" market.
 Students develop ideas based on specific direction, fabric, color, etc. Sketches for garments are edited and critiqued under the guidance of professional designers.
 The spring semester focuses on the study of higher-priced apparel in preparation for senior level work.
-One mentor project and design direction will focus on sustainability issues as key design considerations.
-Students pursing the Sustainability Minor should elect to work on this project.

 Prerequisite: FSHD211 Introduction to Design.
-Only FSHD360 will count for the Sustainability Minor.

-Apparel Manufacturing Practices FSHD375 1 credit
+Apparel Manufacturing Practices

-Lectures by fashion industry professionals and field trips supplement this survey course that explores all aspects of the apparel manufacturing process outside the realm of the design room.
+FSHD375 1 credit Lectures by fashion industry professionals and field trips supplement this survey course that explores all aspects of the apparel manufacturing process outside the realm of the design room.